SamirPS/DockerProject/README.md

 # DockerProject

-DockerProject is a site allowing to know the schools that you can have in CPGE with your grades and personal choices (region, contest,...).
+DockerProject is a site allowing to know the schools that you can have in CPGE with your grades and personal choices (region, contest,...).The first user registred via the web interface is a admin of the website

 ## Set up